 - 3.1.
-Thirteen responses were received, representing a response rate of 24.5%.
-This is a slight increase of 1.2% compared to 2020 (23.3%).
-The response rate is considered encouraging, and the online survey seems to slightly improve the number of responses received. - 3.2.
+Eleven responses were received, representing a response rate of 19.3%.
+This is a decrease of 5.2% compared to 2021 (24.5%).
+The response rate is still considered encouraging, and the online survey improves the number of responses received.
+This is presumably as it is more convenient to complete an online form as opposed to complete a paper copy which then needs posting back to the Authority. - 3.2.
 In considering the results from the questionnaire and assessing the level of satisfaction, the scoring parameters used are based on information published by Info Quest, a company that specialises in customer satisfaction surveys and analysis.
 These note that a goal of 100% satisfaction is commendable, but probably unattainable as people tend to be inherently critical and it is practically impossible to keep everyone satisfied at all times.
 They therefore consider that a customer awarding a score of 4 or above (out of 5) is a satisfied customer.
 They also note that, on average, any measurement that shows a satisfaction level equal to or greater than 75% is considered exceptional.
 It should be noted that applicants for all decisions approvals and refusals were asked to take part in the survey.
 The scoring parameters are:

-% Satisfaction Qualitative Assessment Comment 75% + Exceptional Little need or room for improvement 60% - 75% Very good You are doing a lot of things right 45% - 60% Good The level of most successful companies 30% - 45% Average Bottom line impact is readily available 15% - 30% Problem Remedial actions required 0% - 15% Serious Problem Urgent remedial actions required
+% Satisfaction Qualitative Assessment Comment 75%+ Exceptional Little need or room for improvement 60% - 75% Very Good You are doing a lot of things right 45% - 60% Good The level of most successful companies 30% - 45% Average Bottom line impact is readily available 15% - 30% Problem Remedial actions required 0% - 15% Serious Problem Urgent remedial actions required

-3.3.
 The questionnaire asked customers to rate the service on a scale of 1 - 5, where 5 was the highest score.
 The answers from respondents are shown below:

 Area 5 4 3 2 1 No Answer

-Advice 8 5 0 0 0 0
+Advice 6 4 1 0 0 0

-Communications 5 8 0 0 0 0
+Communications 6 4 1 0 0 0

-Speed of decision 7 5 1 0 0 0
+Speed of decision 5 6 0 0 0 0

-Clarity of decision 7 4 2 0 0 0
+Clarity of decision 6 3 1 0 1 0

-Treated fairly 7 5 1 0 0 0
+Treated fairly 6 3 0 2 0 0

-Overall 7 5 1 0 0 0
+Overall 6 4 1 0 0 0

-3.4.
+3.3.
 Average scores for the questions are shown in the following graph: